-Contacting the Coroner - How the Coroner will deal with the death
+Contacting the Coroner - How the Coroner will deal with the death treated within 28 days) fully explain the death and may be dealt with under the PRO-FORMA SYSTEM.

 In some cases the Coroner may consider that the death is such that it may be concluded with a Medical Certificate of Cause of Death.
 The Cause of Death stated will have been agreed after taking in to account all circumstances surrounding the death.